-- a.
-Assessment Tools: Quizzes, interactive assessments, and practical exercises within the VR environment can be designed to evaluate students' understanding of the anatomy. - b.
+a.
+Assessment Tools: Quizzes, interactive assessments, and practical exercises within the VR environment can be designed to evaluate students' understanding of the anatomy.

+b.
 Student Feedback: Gathering feedback from students about their experiences with the VR-based method can provide valuable insights for further improvement and refinement.

 Figure 2.
-Mathematically designed model based on the patient parameters (Design by Authors, 2024).
+Independent Exploration scenario (Design by Authors, 2024)

 Figure 3.
-Mathematically designed model based on the patient parameters (Design by Authors, 2024).
+Independent Exploration scenario (Design by Authors, 2024)